DETAILED ACTION

 ‘method according to claim 29’ (disclosed above),

-Wang discloses, ‘further comprising: determining mapping relationship between the target object of the sidelink interface and the target object of the backhaul link according to the first target mapping relationship’ (identical to Claim 1 disclosed above);
+Wang discloses, ‘further comprising: determining mapping relationship between the target object of the sidelink interface and the target object of the backhaul link according to the first target mapping relationship’ (similar to Claim 1 disclosed above);

-Discloses, ‘or wherein before the receiving the first target mapping relationship sent by the network device or the first terminal, the method further includes: determining that data and/or control information of the first terminal is transmitted on the backhaul link using a default target object of the backhaul link.’ (identical to part of claim 1 and for control information such as configuration uses acknowledge mode; Fig. 2 illustrates data information from first terminal to relay terminal and to network node by backhaul [0054-0058]; Regarding the determining includes a control plane and use plane stack for UE-to-Network Relay [0061-0062] and Fig. 3 and Fig. 4.
+Discloses, ‘or wherein before the receiving the first target mapping relationship sent by the network device or the first terminal, the method further includes: determining that data and/or control information of the first terminal is transmitted on the backhaul link using a default target object of the backhaul link.’ (similar to part of claim 1 and for control information such as configuration uses acknowledge mode; Fig. 2 illustrates data information from first terminal to relay terminal and to network node by backhaul [0054-0058]; Regarding the determining includes a control plane and use plane stack for UE-to-Network Relay [0061-0062] and Fig. 3 and Fig. 4.
 The remote UE generates an RRC connection and map to default PC5 RLC bearer to communicate to the relay UE.
 The BS configures a relay BH bearer for the relay UE and includes bearer identifier and index [0126-0128].

 And, Pan includes control message for PC5 and Uu interface Col. 7 [0038-0039];